SUPPORT & SERVICES

 The GVSCs do not provide therapy and can help refer individuals to resources on campus and in the community if they are interested in finding and working with a therapist.

-For academic support, the GVSCs can send out professor notifications and also request University Approved Absences for absences related to experiences of gender-based violence and harassment.
+For academic support, the GVSCs can send out professor notifications, request University Approved Absences for absences related to experiences of gender-based violence and harassment, and explore options for withdrawals, drops, and underloads .
+The GVSCs can also help connect students to resources such as Academic Advising, Accessibility Resources & Service, and Counseling and Psychological Services.

 What happens when someone meets with the GVSC?